A collection of CAD elements can be blocked together and added to the Library Browser for use in future plans.

 Chief Architect's insert macro menu, allows you to insert special characters into your notes and text, such as the degree symbol.

-Text can easily be copied to and from Chief Architect using the shortcut keyboard commands for Copy and Paste.
+Text can be copied to and from Chief Architect using the Copy and Paste tools and/or the associated shortcut keyboard commands for Copy and Paste.

 In Chief Architect, text character height is specified in plan inches.